ambaxter/bbolt-rs/blog.md

 }
 ```

-# Removing Footguns With API Design
+# Hardening the API at the Design Level

 ```go
 // Commit writes all changes to disk and updates the meta page.